brink182/cfg-loader/trunk/Source/README-CFG.txt

 By default console mode is started.
 To switch to GUI mode, press B in main screen.
-While in GUI mode, the following buttons are used:
+While in GUI mode, the following buttons are used by default (they can be remapped):
     button A : start selected game
     button B : return to console mode button LEFT/RIGHT (Grid): previous/next page